Hugh Seton-Watson

 George Hugh Nicolas Seton-Watson, CBE, FBA (15 February 1916 – 19 December 1984) was a British historian and political scientist specialising in Russia.

 Early life

 Seton-Watson was one of the two sons of Robert William Seton-Watson, the activist and historian.
-He was educated at Winchester College and New College, Oxford, graduating in 1938 with First Class Honours in 'Modern Greats' (Philosophy, Politics and Economics).
+His younger brother Christopher followed a similar career path.
+Hugh was educated at Winchester College and New College, Oxford, graduating in 1938 with First Class Honours in 'Modern Greats' (Philosophy, Politics and Economics).

 Wartime activities

 After working for the British Foreign Office in Belgrade and Bucharest at the start of the Second World War, Seton-Watson joined the British Special Operations Executive.
 Interned by the Italians after the fall of Yugoslavia to the Axis in 1941, Seton-Watson was repatriated to Britain and later posted to the British special forces in Cairo, where he remained until 1944.
 In January 1944, he moved to Istanbul, where he performed intelligence activities among the refugees coming from the Balkans.

 Academic career

 Seton-Watson wrote most of his first major work, Eastern Europe between the Wars, 1918–1941 in Cape Town while on his way from Italy to Britain after the fall of Yugoslavia, finishing it in Cairo during the battle of El Alamein in 1942.

 In 1945 he was appointed praelector in politics at University College, Oxford.
 In 1951 he was appointed to the chair of Russian history at the University of London, where he remained until 1983, exercising a major influence over British and American understandings of Russia during the Cold War.
 He subsequently became the Professor Emeritus of Russian history.

-Beginning in 1957 at Columbia University, he regularly visited institutions in the United States to lectures and conduct research.
+Beginning in 1957 at Columbia University, he regularly visited institutions in the United States to lecture and conduct research.
 During a three-month fellowship, beginning in October 1984, at the Woodrow Wilson International Center for Scholars he became ill with pulmonary problems and was admitted to Georgetown University Hospital where he died three weeks later.